 Purpose.
 The purpose of this ordinance is to ensure that new development in Hocking County contributes its fair share to the cost of public infrastructure and emergency services necessitated by growth.

 Intent.
-These fees will support the development of water and sewer infrastructure; road construction and improvements; fire protection and emergency medical services (EMS).
+These fees will support the development of water and sewer infrastructure; road construction and improvements; police services / law enforcement; fire protection and emergency medical services (EMS).

 Section 2: Definitions

-Impact Fee: A monetary charge imposed on new development to fund capital improvements required by that development.
+Impact Fee: A monetary charge imposed on new development to fund capital improvements and operating costs required by that development.

 Capital Improvements: Infrastructure projects including roads, water/sewer systems, and emergency service facilities.